Svoy: Influences

 As a pianist/composer, Svoy is influenced by Lyle Mays and Chick Corea among others, while some of his influences as a songwriter/producer are Peter Gabriel, Meshell Ndegeocello, Depeche Mode, Sting, Maxwell, Boards of Canada and Prefuse 73.

 Personal life

-Svoy is openly pansexual and identifies as an agnostic.
-He went to Berklee at the same time with Eric Andre, St. Vincent, Esperanza Spalding, Christian Scott, Mark Kelly, Hiromi among others and during the first semester was roommates with Ruslan Sirota.
+Svoy identifies as an agnostic.
+He went to Berklee at the same time with Eric Andre, St. Vincent, Esperanza Spalding, Louis Cato, Christian Scott, Mark Kelly, Walter Smith III, Kendrick Scott among others.